Cezary-Janicki/Outella/README.md

 # Outella

-Outella is a fis
+Outella is a online product catalog for a clothes store.
+This is my main project through which I learn react, javascript and basic webdesing principles.

-## Curently working on
+## Features I'm curently working on
 - Fully implementing an online json database
-- Implementing a wider use of queries to allow
+- Implementing a wider use of queries to allow for greater filtering, and page linking options
 - Improving the site both desktop and mobile layout as well as overall responsiveness

 ## Already working on Outella